Seasonal Planning for Travel to the Greek Islands

 Greece in May

-Winter (December through February)
+Winter on the Greek Islands (December to February)

-Winter is the off season in the Greek islands.
+Winter is the off-season in the Greek islands.
 At this time of year, visitors can expect reduced prices, especially on accommodation.
 However, a lot of businesses close down at this time—tourist-oriented attractions shut for the season, and ferries between islands are less frequent.

 To get the most out of a winter visit, travelers can consider basing themselves in one of the larger cities (like Heraklion, Rhodes, or Corfu Town), where things remain open year-round for the locals.
 Otherwise, there's also the option of combining a visit to the Greek mainland with some of the Saronic Islands, near Athens.